-- A large month-to-month increase in the number of unique domains used for phishing.
-Our methodology identified a 63% increase in unique domains engaged in phishing attacks in March 2025 (47,613) compared to February 2025 (29,123).
-This makes March 2025 our highest month on record, and the highest recorded month on month increase.
-Notably, 55% (20,133) of the maliciously registered unique domains associated with phishing in March were concentrated in just one registrar credential: 3775 Dominet (HK) Limited.
-By contrast, in March they held less than 1% of the Domains Under Management (DUM).
-The next largest concentration was 3,087 unique domains (9%), with a registrar credential (1923 Gname.com Pte.
-Ltd.) that holds 2% of all the DUM we see in NetBeacon MAP. - A month-to-month increase in unique domains used for malware distribution.
-March 2025 recorded 822 unique domains compared to 437 in February 2025.
-While the absolute numbers are still low compared to phishing, this was an 88% increase month-to-month.
+- A month-to-month decrease in the number of unique domains used for phishing.
+Our methodology identified a 27% decrease in unique domains engaged in phishing attacks in May 2025 (27,272) compared to April 2025 (37,387)-the highest month on record. - A month-to-month decrease in unique domains used for malware distribution.
+May 2025 recorded 286 unique domains compared to 607 in April 2025.
 Our observed data shows that malware numbers tend to fluctuate more than phishing.
-The highest month on record is 13,941 in December 2022, and the lowest was 163 in August 2023. - Despite this increase in volume, we also observed high mitigation rates for phishing in February.
-We have introduced a new format in our mitigation chart.
-It now shows the percentage mitigated to make it easier to track changes over time.
-For the count of unique domains, see our website.
-Our methodology observed that 86% of the unique domains associated with phishing were mitigated.
-The mitigation rate in malware was lower, at 68%.
+The highest month on record is 13,941 in December 2022, and the lowest was 163 in August 2023. - We also observed high mitigation rates for phishing in May.
+Our methodology observed that 87% of the unique domains associated with phishing were mitigated.
+The mitigation rate in malware was lower, at 76%.
 Readers should be aware that these rates include compromised websites and maliciously registered domain names.
-To understand the impact of the gTLD contract amendments, we released a specific blog which looks at registrar mitigation rates for maliciously registered domains.

-- Most unique domains (92%) were associated with a registrar credential that had a median mitigation time of 72 hours or less.
-We have made changes to this chart in order to display the number of unique domains, instead of a count of registrar credentials.
+To understand the impact of the gTLD contract amendments, we released a specific blog which looks at registrar mitigation rates for maliciously registered domains. - Most unique domains (86%) were associated with a registrar credential that had a median mitigation time of 72 hours or less.
 We proportion the number of unique domains per registrar into a time bucket based on the median mitigation time of the registrar credential.

-We have also included more time periods to make the data more granular.
-These median mitigation times include compromised websites and maliciously registered domain names. - In March, our methodology observed high rates of maliciously registered unique domain names, 87% for domains associated with phishing, 79% for domains associated with malware.
+These median mitigation times include compromised websites and maliciously registered domain names.

+• In May, our methodology observed high rates of maliciously registered unique domain names: 85% for domains associated with phishing and 70% for domains associated with malware.
 This is an exceptionally important distinction when it comes to mitigation; typically the registry and registrar are not well placed to appropriately mitigate harm related to a compromised website.
 This usually requires action from the web hosting provider or registrant.
 In terms of the type of registration, we typically see more compromised websites associated with malware distribution and more maliciously registered domains associated with phishing attacks.